 Are you looking for a university job in Korea but are worried because you can’t make interviews during the week?
 Then you’re certainly in the right place.
 I’ll answer the all-important question about whether Korean universities will do weekend or phone interviews.

-A Reader Question: Weekend or via Phone for a University Interview in Korea
+Weekend or via Phone for a University Interview in Korea

 “Something that worries me is my capability to be able to attend the interviews mid week.
-I know that my school would have a heart attack if I didn’t show up and there is no way that they would ever give me time to go for interviews but I have a great resume and think I’ll get lots of interview offers.
+I know that my school would have a heart attack if I didn’t show up.
+There is no way that they would ever give me time to go for interviews but I have a great resume and think I’ll get lots of interview offers.

-You might be out of luck.
+You might be out of luck with the weekend/phone interview thing.
 Most universities are quite inflexible in terms of interview times and will often expect you to drop everything on short notice to attend.
 If you’re lucky, you may get a choice of a couple days and morning or afternoon or something like that.

 The #1 guide for getting a university job in Korea: How to Get a University Job in South Korea: The English Teaching Job of Your Dreams

 In-Person Rules All for University Jobs in Korea!